 Now that we’ve cleared that up, let’s talk about the man behind the locally famous name.
 Sam Eig was born in Byelorussia (now Belarus) in 1899, living there for 15 years before moving to the United States in 1914.
 He lived in Seattle and New York City before moving to the Washington D.C. area in the 20s.
-Mr. Eig owned a grocery store in D.C. before opening Eig Liquor Store when Prohibition was repealed (also in D.C.).
+Eig owned a grocery store in D.C. before opening Eig Liquor Store when Prohibition was repealed (also in D.C.).
 At the same time, he was focusing on real estate in the Silver Spring/Takoma Park area and chose to stick with that full-time in the 40s.
 His real estate holdings were already worth over $100 million before deciding to expand his real estate empire to Gaithersburg in the late 50s/early 60s.
 He was even one of ten men mentioned as the “vanguard of the postwar millionaires” in a 1952 issue of Fortune magazine.
-Sam Eig earned the nickname “Mr. Montgomery County.”
+Due to his success with real estate across the county, Sam Eig earned the nickname “Mr. Montgomery County.”

 By the time the 60s rolled around, Eig met some financial hardships.
 He sold all of his Silver Spring holdings and moved to a farm in Gaithersburg.
 His endeavors in Gaithersburg included building the Washingtonian Motel and Country Club (including a golf course), which was located where the Rio Washingtonian Center is at now.
 Sam Eig was also responsible for the Shady Grove Music Fair, which hosted acts like Sonny & Cher, Bruce Springsteen, Aretha Franklin, and many more.
 In 1966 Mr. Eig built the 26-story Washingtonian Tower in the middle of his golf course…at the time it was the tallest building in Montgomery County.
 Sadly, Mr. Eig’s wife of 46 years, Esther, passed away that year as well.
-The country club/motel lost Sam Eig millions of dollars, but he still came to this country with nothing and left the world a millionaire.
+The country club/motel lost Sam Eig millions of dollars.

 According to www.GaithersburgHistory.com, Sam Eig “once advised a neighbor to buy a farm in Montgomery County and told him that one day he’d be rich.
 The man did so for $8,500 and 19 years later sold it to Sam Eig for $200,000 cash.
 Eig was also known as a generous man – donating money for churches, synagogues, a Red Cross building and Holy Cross Hospital in Silver Spring.”